Assistant GM Legal and Compliance at Michael Page South Africa Limited - IT-Online

-Our client is looking for a Chinese speaking Assistant General Manager – Legal and Compliance.
+Our client is looking for a Assistant General Manager – Legal and Compliance.
 Client DetailsOur Client is a Multinational Foreign National Bank, with operations in multiple countries.
 DescriptionKey Responsibilities include.

 - Ensure the Bank is compliant with all AML/CFT legislations, regulatory and supervisory requirements, including Sanctions Compliance as well as aspects that overlap with other financial crimes.